-10.Alarm and Trips test: The alarm and trips of the generator are electrical system with wiring and contacts.
-To check their correct operation, testing of all the alarms and trips of the prime mover including lube oil trip, cooling water high temperature trip, over speed trip etc. is done.
+10.Alarm and Trips test: The alarm and trips of the generator are electrical systems with wiring and contacts.
+To check their correct operation, testing of all the alarms and trips of the prime mover including lube oil trip, cooling water high-temperature trip, over speed trip etc. is done.

 D’carb or major overhauling of a ship’s generator is a very tedious task for marine engineers on board.
 Following a step-by-step procedure backed by systematic planning is the base of a successful generator overhauling procedure.